neuronsimulator/nrn/analysis/programmatic/impedance.rst

         other gating states.
-The calculation is currently limited to systems that can be solved with the CVode method but can be extended to systems solvable by the DASPK method. ie. currently one cannot deal with the extracellular mechanism or LinearMechanism.
+The calculation is currently limited to systems that can be solved with the CVode method but can be extended to systems solvable by the DASPK method. ie. currently one cannot deal with the extracellular mechanism or :class:`LinearMechanism`.
 It would be easy to implement the LinearMechanism extension and that would be the only way one could handle non-local interactions such as gap junctions.
 The extension takes into account not only di/dv but also di/ds, ds'/dv and ds'/ds contributions to the impedance where s are all the